-(y) Dividend distribution
+(v) Dividend distribution

-Dividend distribution to the Company's shareholders are recognised in the financial statements in the year in which the dividends are declared by the Board of Directors.
-Dividends declared after the year end but before the approval of the financial statements are disclosed in the notes.
+Dividend distribution to the Company's shareholders is recognised in the financial statements in the year in which the dividends are declared by the Board of Directors.
+Dividends declared after the year end, but before the approval of the financial statements, are disclosed as a subsequent event.

-(z) Related parties
+(w) Related parties